aravindballa/website/content/memos/Why write memos everyday.md

 description: 'The real reason for writing these memos'
 ---

 When I started, 2 days ago, I didn't know what the actual goal with them is.
+I generally have my **why** figured out before even I start something.
+Like the case with [podcast](https://aravindballa.com/writings/starting-podcast/) or my [side-project](https://aravindballa.com/writings/conversation-on-why-stackblocks/).

 I just did it because my friends [Sreekar](https://sreekarscribbles.com) and [Vidya](https://personal.vidya.so) were doing it.
-And they would make wonderful accountability partner.
+And they would make wonderful accountability partners.

 Although, this wasn't the sole reason.
-There were times in the past that I had thoughts of publishing daily.
+There were times in the past when I had thoughts of publishing daily.
 My friends doing it gave me the right push.

 Main goal with this is to build that publishing muscle.
-We consume a cot of info but fail to produce or put out our thoughts.
+We consume a lot of info but fail to produce or put out our thoughts.
 We don't express as much.

 This is an outlet, a way to express.